Wolfchamane/swdbapp/DIARY.md

 using [docker-compose](https://docs.docker.com/compose/).
 Also, I have tested [Render](https://render.com), and it was working smoothly ... until the moment I've tried to deploy the PostgresSQL database container.

-Hosting the images for free can be done using either [GitHub](https://docs.github.com/en/actions/use-cases-and-examples/publishing-packages/publishing-docker-images) or [DockerHub](https://hub.docker.com/), so no problem with that.
+On the other hand, hosting Docker images for free can be done using either [GitHub](https://docs.github.com/en/actions/use-cases-and-examples/publishing-packages/publishing-docker-images) or [DockerHub](https://hub.docker.com/), so no problem with that.

 Meanwhile, I've reverted the solution to a mono-repo solution and have limited the dependencies, specially `devDependencies`.
-I have also fixed multiple issues with the `/scripts/*.sh`.
+I have also fixed multiple issues with the `/scripts/*.sh` files.

 Eventually I have found that GitHub can't fetch submodules if they are private repositories, well, it works for companies solutions.
 But for personal solutions you are force to create a PTA and properly configure the GHA job.